Harrison Otálvaro

-Harrison Otálvaro Arce is a Colombian football player who plays as an attacking midfielder for Atlético Huila.
+José Hárrison Otálvaro Arce (born 28 February 1986) is a Colombian football player who plays as an attacking midfielder.

-Career
+Club career

 Otálvaro joined the Argentine side Huracán for the 2010–11 Argentine Primera División season.

-As a member of Colombia's Youth Team, he won the South American Youth Championship in 2005, and played the 2005 FIFA World Youth Championship.
+As a member of Colombia's Youth Team, he won the South American Youth Championship in 2005 and played the 2005 FIFA World Youth Championship.
 His team reached the round of 16, with Harrison scoring 1 goal.